zohassadar/TengenTetrisDisasm/README.md

 # Tengen NES Tetris Disassembly

-Currently in development.
-Contributions welcome.

 Todo:
-* complete info file with as many labels as possible
+* Find labels related to music and why it doesn't repeat when code is shifted
+* Testing framework
-* identify and label unused code/data
+* Identify and label unused code/data

-Todo after above is complete:
+* Clean up labels
 * add logic to header.asm
 * replace known values with constants
 * add comments where necessary to explain game logic